The Evolution of Ethical Investing

 The method we use to screen investments includes both a process driven quantitative and values-based qualitative approach.
 This is because whilst quantitative ESG data is an important part of screening a company or fund, it is necessary to look beyond just data and take into account other sources of information.

 ESG analysis is integrated into the investment process to avoid risks based on environmental, social or governance factors.
 On top of this, investments are sought which provide solutions to many of the challenges we face, which is categorised as sustainable or impact investing.
-Our portfolios cut across the spectrum of responsible investing.

-Positive Investment Themes – Impact Investing
+Positive Investment Themes – Sustainable Impact Investing

 The United Nation’s Sustainable Development Goals (UN SDGs) have provided an important framework to deliver a number of sustainable outcomes for people and the planet, with the aim to achieve overall prosperity for all.
 A number of the seventeen goals (highlighted in the framework to the left) and their 169 underlying targets have been adopted by the investment universe to direct capital to create positive change.